abhineet123/MTF/Config/ReadMe.md

 	 Parameter:	'actor_id'
 		Description:
 			integral index of the dataset (or "actor") to use out of the possible datasets hard coded in datasets.h;
-			used in conjunction with the parameter 'source_id'  to get the source name;
+			used in conjunction with the parameter 'seq_id'  to get the source name;
 			only matters if both are non negative
 		Possible Values:
 				0: TMT